Code-Institute-Submissions/pal772-entertainment_quiz_game/README.md

   again'.
 - The option will appear again 'Enter choice [a/b/c/d]'.
 - Each question carries 1 point, if you get it right.
-- If you get it wrong, you loose a point.
+- If you get it wrong, you loose 2 points.

 ### Score